VilniusTechnology/symfony-facade/readme.md

         }
     }
 ```
-This is where your Symfonys bundles will be registred.
-Familliar isint it? :)
+This is where your Symfony bundles will be registered.
+Familiar isin't it? :)

 Add bundle loading class namespace loading to composer.json:
 ```json